Dialysis and mental health

 he talked to me and held my hand.
-He said that I responded to him but would also lose consciousness.
-After I was admitted it determined that I needed to be dialyzed which after much blood work would take three days.
+He said that I responded to him in one moment and would also lose consciousness the next.
+After I was admitted it determined that I needed to be dialyzed, which after much blood work would take three days.

-While all of this was going on, I would lose consciousness, shake violently, could not speak, and could not recall things such as my husband’s number.
+While all of this was going on, I would lose consciousness, shake violently, could not articulate my thoughts, and could not recall things such as my husband’s phone number.

 With each treatment, I began to reclaim my mental and physical facilities.
 I was in the hospital for five grueling days.